-St. Gabriel´s also offers a midweek monthly Eucharist service with anointing and prayers for healing at Ashby Ponds, a Retirement Living Community in Ashburn.
-The service takes place in the Chapel at Ashby Ponds every third Tuesday of the month at 10 a.m.
+St. Gabriel's also offers a midweek monthly Eucharist service with anointing and prayers for healing at Ashby Ponds, a Retirement Living Community in Ashburn.
+The service takes place in the Cherry Blossom Game Room on the second floor of the Great Oaks Building at Ashby Ponds every third Tuesday of the month at 10 a.m.
 People of all denominations are welcome to worship!

 To sing is to pray twice according to St. Augustine of Hippo, and we agree with him because singing accentuates our worship of God.
 The voices God gave us are instruments with which we make holy music for the Lord.
 Our sung prayer expresses the spirit of our hearts and soul, and the joy resulting from the presence of Jesus Christ in our holy lives.

 Music and sung prayer are an important and intentional act that symbolizes our unity in Christ which is why the music ministry is a crucial part of St. Gabriel's worship life.
-Since our inception in 2002 we have used a rich blend of music from classical and contemporary traditions, including hymns, choruses, anthems, chants, and rounds.
-We invite people of all ages to sing with joy at every occasion, and to be conscious of the voices around you, a physical manifestation of our prayerful unity.
+Since our inception in 2002, we have used a rich blend of music from classical and contemporary traditions, including hymns, choruses, anthems, chants, and rounds.
+We invite people of all ages to sing with joy on every occasion and to be conscious of the voices around you, a physical manifestation of our prayerful unity.

 Our choirs are energetic and devoted.
 They--we--are good friends.
 We invite you to consider joining us for a song, a service, a season, or for a longer time to deepen your experience of our worship through music.

 Come as you feel most comfortable.
-At St. Gabriel's you will find parishioners dressed from shorts and jeans to jackets and dresses.
+At St. Gabriel's you will find parishioners dressed in shorts and jeans and jackets and dresses.
 God doesn't care what you wear, and neither do we!

 Babies and Children